 Jackson County Executive

-Mike was elected to his second term as Jackson County Executive in 2010, having first been elected in 2006.
+Mike was first elected Jackson County Executive in 2006, then re-elected in both 2010 and 2014.
 Since taking office in January 2007, he has worked to fundamentally change the way Jackson County Government operates on a daily basis.
 He immediately acted to limit his own Executive authority, worked toward comprehensive ethics reform and demanded that the county live within its economic means.

 Despite dealing with the greatest economic crisis since The Great Depression, Mike and his administration have balanced the county budget for five consecutive years.
 This has been accomplished without raising taxes or sacrificing vital citizen services.
 By making “doing more with less” the unofficial county motto, Sanders has re-created Jackson County government into a leaner, more efficient operation by working with all county departments to cut their budgets.

 Mike also worked with community partners in order to save taxpayer expense.
 On July 31, 2009 he announced the opening of the Regional Correctional Center.
 This cooperative agreement between Jackson County and Kansas City, Missouri has ensured public safety, reduced duplicative services and saved taxpayers millions of dollars.

 In 2008, Mike saw an opportunity to attack three major problems in a unique way.
 With various neighborhoods within Jackson County suffering from blight and hopelessness, Mike created the Constructing Futures program.